-Insider Tip: If you go to check out Lucas Oil Raceway, you may also want to take a trip around Northfield Drive and Southpoint Circle in Brownsburg to check out some of the race shops.
+Insider Tip: If you go to check out Lucas Oil Indianapolis Raceway Park, you may also want to take a trip around Northfield Drive and Southpoint Circle in Brownsburg to check out some of the race shops.
 They sometimes are even open to the public but not always.

 Indianapolis Motor Speedway and Museum

 The Indianapolis Motor Speedway needs no introduction.
 The 2.5-mile oval at IMS is, of course, home to the annual Indianapolis 500.
 Historically, NASCAR has held its Brickyard 400 on the oval track, but in 2021, they're taking to the 2.439-mile road course, instead, in the Verizon Brickyard 200.

 Additionally, IMS is home to the Indianapolis Motor Speedway Museum, which is open to race fans year-round.
 It is located within the world famous oval track and is open every day of the year except for Thanksgiving and Christmas, providing visitors with the rich and unique history of the Racing Capital of the World.

 - Distance from Danville: 17.3 miles

 - Museum website

 Just a few blocks south of the Indianapolis Motor Speedway on the town of Speedway's Main Street, you can get in on the racing action at Speedway Indoor Karting.
 This state-of-the-art, indoor karting facility provides visitors of all ages and experience levels the opportunity to race on both a European-style, multi-level road course as well as a banked oval.